 Tafraout is a small tourist town in the traditional architectural style of the region.
 Tafraout is located in the province of Tiznit in the Souss-Massa region, about 166 km from Agadir via Ait Baha and 100 km east of Tiznit.

 From Agadir, you must actually visit Tafraout.
 This village lies in the middle of the peculiar, beautiful valley of the Anti Atlas.
 The character of this region is difficult to put into words.
-There is the friendly village in the cauldron of pink granite and a huge chaos of shards and boulders.
+There is a friendly village in the cauldron of pink granite and huge chaos of shards and boulders.
 The houses and the kasbahs are ocher-colored and decorated with white battlements.
-The Anti Atlas is an endlessly crumbled high plateau, like the Spanish Meseta, with real canyons.

 Trips from Agadir lead through mountain passes to the valley of Ameln or the valley of almonds, with its charming villages with Tafraout as its main place.
 The best time to visit this village is in February when the almond trees are in bloom.
 Tafraoute itself is next to a palm grove with surrealistic granite columns above it and in the distance the Anti Atlas.
 Tafraoute can best be described as an amazing old Berber village.
 Thousands of tourists from all over the world arrive annually to visit this traditional Berber village and enjoy walks in the fresh air.
 In addition to agriculture, tourism makes a significant contribution to the economy of the local population.